-Why does this matter?
-Well, on the whole, we really think that it probably doesn't, but since you're still here reading this article, we'll step onto our proverbial soapbox for a moment and lecture you about it.
+Well, on the whole, it probably doesn't, but since you're still here reading this article, I'll step onto my proverbial soapbox for a moment and lecture you about it.
 It's what you came here for, right?
 Thought so.

-Think of your 6th-grade teacher explaining the ironclad rules of punctuation to your distracted tween brain.
-For prescriptivists, there's a right way and a wrong way, and most people don't know the difference.
+Think of your 6th-grade teacher explaining ironclad punctuation rules to your distracted tween brain.
+For prescriptivists, there's a right and a wrong way, and most people don't know the difference.
 And starting a sentence with 'and' (like this one!) is definitely the wrong way.
 If you twitched a little when you read that, you might be a prescriptivist.

-We hope you're okay with it too!
+I hope you're okay with it too!

-He'll respond, whoever or whomever you are! ;)
+I'll respond, whoever or whomever you are!